zlargon/voc/README.md

 Options:

   -h, --help         output usage information
-  -v, --version      output the version number
+  -V, --version      output the version number
   -a, --audio <cli>  the command line to play .mp3 audio. set defaults to 'afplay' -d, --dir <path>   set the download directory. set defaults to '~/vocabulary' -l, --list         list all the configuration